Niemeyer-Research-Group/cuIBM/README.md

 The following are available in the default installation:

+lidDrivenCavityRe + ###
+Example: lidDrivenCavityRe100
-* `lidDrivenCavityRe100`: Flow in a lid-driven cavity with Reynolds number 100.
+* `100`: Flow in a lid-driven cavity with Reynolds number 100.
-* `lidDrivenCavityRe1000`: Flow in a lid-driven cavity with Reynolds number 1000.
+* `1000`: Flow in a lid-driven cavity with Reynolds number 1000.
+* `10000`: Flow in a lid-driven cavity with Reynolds number 10000. cylinderRe + ###
+Example : cylinderRe40
-* `cylinderRe40`: Flow over a circular cylinder at Reynolds number 40.
+* `40`: Flow over a circular cylinder at Reynolds number 40.
 The flow eventually reaches a steady state.
-* `cylinderRe75`: Flow over a circular cylinder at Reynolds number 75.
+* `75`: Flow over a circular cylinder at Reynolds number 75.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe100`: Flow over a circular cylinder at Reynolds number 100.
+* `100`: Flow over a circular cylinder at Reynolds number 100.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe150`: Flow over a circular cylinder at Reynolds number 150.
+* `150`: Flow over a circular cylinder at Reynolds number 150.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe550`: Initial flow over an impulsively started cylinder at Reynolds number 550.
+* `550`: Initial flow over an impulsively started cylinder at Reynolds number 550.
-* `cylinderRe3000`: Initial flow over an impulsively started cylinder at Reynolds number 3000.
+* `3000`: Initial flow over an impulsively started cylinder at Reynolds number 3000.
-* `flappingRe75`: Flow around a flapping airfoil.
-* `oscillatingCylinders`: Flow across two oscillating cylinders.

 ### Run the tests

-To run any of the examples:

-    > make <examplename>

-The biggest case (`cylinderRe3000`) requires a graphics card with 2GB of memory.

 Post-processing
 ---------------